Kurs-Icon

 Voraussetzungen (Schwierigkeitsgrad):

-Für aktive Teilnehmer*innen: Die Teilnehmer*innen bringen ihre eigenen Tupperware Boxen.
+Für aktive Teilnehmer*innen: Die Teilnehmer*innen bringen ihre eigenen Tupperware-Boxen.

 Anmeldung: Eine Voranmeldung ist erforderlich.